 Permit-Required Open Burning

-If you plan to burn anything outdoors, and the fire will exceed a size of 3 feet wide and 2 feet high, you must obtain a burn permit from North Metro Fire and, in some cases, your county or state’s health department.
+If you plan to burn anything outdoors, and the fire will exceed a size of 3 feet wide and 2 feet high, you must obtain a burn permit from North Metro Fire, and in some cases your county health department or the State Department of Public Health & Environment.

-Residents should contact North Metro’s Fire Prevention Division at 720-887-8217 to obtain and complete an open burning application.
-Once a burn permit has been granted by the fire department, permit holders must still obtain permission from the Fire Prevention Division on the day of the burn to ensure conditions are safe for open burning.
+Residents should complete an open burning permit application to begin the process.
+Once a burn permit has been granted by the Fire District, permit holders must still obtain permission from the Fire Prevention Division on the day of the burn to ensure conditions are safe for open burning.
 Fire Prevention Division staff make daily determinations on whether open burning is allowed based on the local fire weather forecast, local atmospheric conditions, and weather watches and warnings from the National Weather Service.

 PLEASE NOTE: The burning of trash is strictly illegal.
 Burning trash is illegal whether it is a recreational fire, permit-allowed open burning, or a farmer doing agricultural burning.
 Small recreational fires may only burn sticks, branches, or firewood.
 Construction materials and lumber (2x4’s, etc.), plastic, furniture, appliances, household garbage, tires, chemicals, etc. are not allowed to be burned.